fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 })
 ```

 In both of the "successful" cases of deleting a resource, the backend responds with the status code <i>204 no content</i>.
 The two different cases are deleting a note that exists, and deleting a note that does not exist in the database.
 The _result_ callback parameter could be used for checking if a resource was actually deleted, and we could use that information for returning different status codes for the two cases if we deem it necessary.
-Similarly, when sending a PUT request with a non-existent ID, it returns null, but the error isn't caught by the catch block, requiring additional handling.
-Any other exception that occurs is passed onto the error handler.
+Any exception that occurs is passed onto the error handler.

 The toggling of the importance of a note can be easily accomplished with the [findByIdAndUpdate](https://mongoosejs.com/docs/api/model.html#model_Model-findByIdAndUpdate) method.